railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 with the mouse.
 You can choose to translate the item itself or the whole view.

-This method is simple and quick when you only have a few entries to modify, but it can become tiresome and you can lose a lot of time if you've got to change some terms across the whole system.
+This method is simple and quick when you only have a few entries to modify, but it can become tiresome and you can lose a lot of time if you have got to change some terms across the whole system.

 In that case it would be better to use the translation method that employs a CSV file.

-.. tip:: Tacking account of translations
+.. tip:: Taking account of translations

-   In the GTK client the modified terms aren't updated immediately.
+   In the GTK client the modified terms are not updated immediately.
    To see the effects of the modifications you must close the current window and then reopen the form.